 The fair value of each stock option grant is estimated on the date of grant using the Black-Scholes option-pricing model.
-The Company historically has been a private company and lacks company-specific historical and implied volatility information.
-Therefore, it estimates its expected stock volatility based on the historical volatility of a publicly traded set of peer companies and expects to continue to do so until such time as it has adequate historical data regarding the volatility of its own traded stock price.
+The expected volatility is based on the historical volatility of the Company.
 The expected term of the Company's stock options granted to employees has been determined utilizing the "simplified" method for awards that qualify as "plain-vanilla" options.
 The expected term of stock options granted to nonemployees is equal to the contractual term of the option award.
 The risk-free interest rate is determined by reference to the U.S. Treasury yield curve in effect at the time of grant of the award for time periods approximately equal to the expected term of the award.
 Expected dividend yield of zero is based on the fact that the Company has never paid cash dividends on common stock and does not expect to pay any cash dividends in the foreseeable future.